 At 2X miles per dollar on every purchase, the rewards package of the Capital One Venture is above average.

 The Bank of America Travel Rewards card sits at 1.5X points per dollar on all purchases, but does offer 25,000 online points after spending $1,000 in the first 90 days of your account.
-This sign-up bonus offer seems a little more attainable than the Venture’s 50,000 points after $3,000 spent within the first three months.
-But when you compare total yearly rewards value, the Venture tips the scale at $415 (this amount includes the annual fee).
+This sign-up bonus offer seems a little more attainable than the Venture’s (60,000 miles if you spend $3,000 on purchases in the first 3 months).
+But when you compare total yearly rewards value, the Venture tips the scale at $447 (this amount includes the annual fee).
 The Bank of America Travel Rewards card has a yearly value of $322.

 Advantage: Bank of America Travel Rewards

 If you are averse to budgeting for an annual fee, the Bank of America card is the way to go.
 The Venture card charges $95 per year to keep the card open.